cgarcia-UCO/Excepcional-coverage-and-description-diversity-CARM/README.md

 - libblas-dev
 - liblapack-dev

-Shall the Scott-Knott-ESD test not be available, the software would produce the graphs and tables without the output of the test.
+Shall the Scott-Knott-ESD test not be available, the scripts can still produce the graphs and tables without the output of the test.